Ultraviolet-Ninja/GradleCenturion/README.md

    - Linux: `./gradlew run`

 ## Inspiration
-After my first manual turning out to be successful in solving the main-game bombs, I thought "Why stop there?".
+After my first manual turning out to be successful in solving the main-game bombs, I thought "*Why stop there?*".
 I started creating this project working on the auto-solver for the vanilla game, which was, by comparison, much easier.

 ### Example Bomb